 After quake trashing, Brownlee's disaster agent CERA destroyed large chunks of Christchurch by zonings, demolitions & shoddy coordination of repairs & rebuilds.
 For years, CERA condoned EQC's & Fletcher's shoddy repairs to quake damaged housing.

 06.03.13.
-Latimer Sq / Gloucester St view of demolition sites to the CBD red zone
+Latimer Sq / Gloucester St view, demolition sites to the CBD red zone

-Sceptical of Brownlee's prattling about Christchurch CBD transformed from a red zone to a rebuild zone, I wandered a circuit of the CBD's northern red zone, an hour's walk.
-I thought walking before midday would show hordes of busy, Hi Vis vested workmen rebuilding the red zone CBD.
+Sceptical of Brownlee's prattling about Christchurch CBD transformed from a red zone to a rebuild zone, I wandered a circuit of the CBD's N red zone, an hour's walk.
+Walking before midday should show hordes of Hi Vis vested workmen rebuilding the red zone CBD.

 06.03.13.
-Gloucester St western view of New Regent St restoration & Isaac Theatre Royal restoration in N red zone right.
+Gloucester St, W view of New Regent St restoration & Isaac Theatre Royal restoration in N red zone right.
 The Press & abandoned Camelot Hotel left.
 Camelot Hotel was demolished for the new Central Library

 06.03.13.
-Gloucester St view of New Regent St restoration, N red zone.
+Gloucester St view, New Regent St restoration, N red zone.
 BNZ behind awaited demolition

 Gloucester St: Isaac Theatre Royal, no change, auditorium still gutted in the N red zone.
 Not a workman in sight.